-Does your business generate hazardous waste?
 Do you have leftover paint, pesticides, cleaning products, automotive fluids or other chemicals?
-Businesses can dispose of their hazardous waste though Yolo County’s Conditionally Exempt Small Quantity Generator Program at the Yolo County Central Landfill.
+These items are illegal to throw in the trash and must be disposed of properly to protect human health and the environment.
+Businesses that generate small amounts of hazardous waste may be eligible to participate in Yolo County’s Conditionally Exempt Small Quantity Generator Program at the Yolo County Central Landfill.